Rate limiting in Marketplace API and Integration API

 Concurrency limit means a limit on the number of simultaneous requests that the API can process at any given moment.

 The rate limits are different for queries (fetching data) and commands (modifying data).
 Queries are rate limited at 1 request per second (60 requests per minute) on average.
 Commands are rate limited at 1 request per 2 seconds (30 requests per minute) on average.
 The rate limit applies per client IP address.
-You can find more information on Flex rate limits in the API reference for Marketplace API and Integration API.
+You can find more information on Sharetribe rate limits in the API reference for Marketplace API and Integration API.